medusa-project/simple-queue-server/README.md

     MyServer.new(config_file: 'path/to/config')

-The config file has two required sections:
+The config file has three required sections:

 * server
     - name - required.
 Simply a string naming the server.
 This will be used to create a log directory, etc.